 Sugi offers an objective measure of the carbon impact of your investments and the quantity of carbon for which you are responsible as an investor and an owner of each company.

-We source our carbon impact data from S&P Global Trucost, a world leader in environmental data and analysis.
-Trucost has been supporting investors since 2000, and it maintains the world’s largest impact data set - 15,000 publicly listed equities (around 95% of global market capitalisation), across 464 industry sectors, with over 100 environmental key performance indicators.
+We source our company-level emissions data from S&P Global Trucost, a world leader in environmental data and analysis.
+Trucost has been supporting investors since 2000, and it maintains the world’s largest impact data set - almost 20,000 publicly listed equities (around 99% of global market capitalisation), across 464 industry sectors, with over 100 environmental key performance indicators.